James David Manning: Criticism of Barack Obama

 Manning came to public attention during the 2008 presidential election after ATLAH posted several sermons of his on YouTube that were harshly critical of Obama.
 Among other accusations, he called Obama's mother "white trash" for becoming pregnant by a black man out of wedlock, an issue he discussed during a press conference at the National Press Club on December 8, 2008.

 It is common knowledge that African men, coming from the continent of Africa — especially for the first time — do diligently seek out white women to have sexual intercourse with.
 Generally the most noble of white society choose not to intercourse sexually with these men.
 So it's usually the trashier ones who make their determinations that they're going to have sex.

 Manning defended his sermons in an interview on Fox News, saying that "we also have to talk about his character."
 The sermons drew the attention of Americans United for Separation of Church and State, which filed a complaint with the Internal Revenue Service objecting to alleged violations of laws granting tax-free status to churches on the condition that they refrain from certain forms of political activity.

 Manning continued his criticisms of Obama after his election, frequently calling him a criminal and "long-legged mack daddy."
 He produced a video in summer 2009 in which he predicted that there would be a white backlash against Obama, complete with riots, and he attended one of the first "birther" events.
 In an interview with the Israeli radio station Arutz Sheva, Manning asserted that Obama had chosen to befriend Muslims instead of Jews; he also offered praise of Meir Kahane.

-In May 2010 Manning staged a show trial of Barack Obama at ATLAH for wire fraud, with Manning acting as prosecutor.
+In May 2010, Manning staged a show trial of Barack Obama at ATLAH for wire fraud, with Manning acting as prosecutor.
 Although the treason and sedition charges had been deleted from consideration at the trial, Manning expressed the opinion that Obama should be hanged.

-On August 4, 2014, he prognosticated that Obama and Vladimir Putin would be outed as gay within 100 days.
+On August 4, 2014, he prognosticated that Vladimir Putin would "out" Obama as gay within 100 days.

 Criticism of black leadership

 In his sermons and in video messages posted on his church's website and on YouTube, Manning has denounced the influence of Charles Rangel, Al Sharpton, Cornel West and Jay-Z. He has also had harsh words for black people in general, and black men in particular.
+He claimed in a sermon that black people could not achieve anything on their own and named South Africa as an example.